Dry, gentle on the material, standard-compliant - for reproducible cleanliness tests directly on the component or in the process.

 Suction

-A working grout of the German Electro and Digital Industry Association (ZVEI e.V.) carried out a comprehensive study to investigate the effectiveness of these three extraction processes in 2021 based on a large-scale series of tests with different electric and electronic assembly groups.
-A number of components were taken from HV plug-in connectors, connector strips and printed circuit boards from the same production batches and then tested and analyzed using these three extraction processes.
-The study focused on the total number of particles in several individual analyses and the breadth of their dispersion among them.
+To investigate the effectiveness of these three extraction methods, a comprehensive study with a large-scale test series with various electrical and electronic assemblies was carried out in 2021 by a working group of the ZVEI e.V.
+(German Electrical and Electronic Manufacturers' Association).
+Several components of HV connectors, connector strips and printed circuit boards were taken from the same production batches and tested and analyzed using these three extraction methods.
+The focus here was on the total number of particles from several individual analyses and the scattering width between them.

-The analysis showed that all three methods studied reliably extracted the largest metallic particles.
-The results also reveal that, although components from the same batch have a wide dispersion, this dispersion shows an adequately normal distribution so that mean values and standard deviations can be derived from it.
+The evaluation showed that the largest metallic particles are reliably extracted by all three methods examined.
+The results also show that although components from the same batch have a large scatter, this follows a normal distribution sufficiently to be able to derive mean values and standard deviations.

-The statistical evaluation shows that the procedures are comparable with each other.
+The statistical analysis shows that the procedures are comparable.

-All extraction processes are suitable for determining and comparing the surface cleanliness of electronic components.
-Firstly, this is thanks to the reliable extraction of the largest particles and, secondly, due to the good correlation between the processes.
+All extraction methods are suitable and comparable for determining the surface cleanliness of electronic components.
+On the one hand due to the reliable extraction of the largest particles and on the other hand due to the good correlation between the methods.

 Newsletter registration